 This means that LSI assumes that the words in your copy are naturally related to each other and that these words can appear in a different text too.

 The words and phrases are semantically connected to each other.
-They are not just synonyms that have a similar meaning, but words that are related to your main keyword phrase.
+They are not just synonyms that have a similar meaning, but words and phrases that correlate with your main keyword phrase.

 Let’s say that you want to develop content about roads.
 So, you choose the keyword “road” for your content.
 But in terms of semantics, a “road” can have lots of meanings, especially in search engines: